HaJaehee/MC_MMS/README.md

 ### Only bulid and start MMS Server
 Run the scripts at the directory [MC_MMS/MMSServer/Linux/].
 Before building MMS Server, specify configuration files in [MC_MMS/MMSServer/MMS-configuration] directory.
-After building MMS Server, MMS-configuration directory is copied into [MC_MMS/MMSServer/target/] directory and
+After building MMS Server, the [MMS-configuration] directory is copied into [MC_MMS/MMSServer/target/] directory and
 MMS Server executable jar file is created in [MC_MMS/MMSServer/target] directory.
 **Default configuration** is loaded if MMS Server cannot find [**MMS.conf**] in [MC_MMS/MMSServer/target/
 MMS-configuration] directory and a user does not input options to MMS Server when the user runs MMS Server using command.